masogit/am-browser-doc/docs/features/builder/view.md

 # AM Browser View Builder

 AMB View is a lightweight component that presents AM data, Admin users may create and manage views in AMB Builder.
 Power users can query all views in AMB Viewer.
-Guests can access a view a URL that is shared by Admin users.
+Guests can access a view via a URL shared by Admin users.

 A view is created from AM schema (raw table), and a view only has one root table.
 All fields or links are related to the root table.

-## Fields and Links
+## Fields and links
 Fields and links are selected from AMB Build Schema.
 When a root table is selected, it cannot be changed.
 Fields and links are split into 3 groups:

 - 1-M Links